MSIVST/fuji-v410-patcher/README.md

 No Garmin/Suzuki firmware or patched firmware is included.

-## What v1.2.0 Adds
+## What v1.2.0 patcher does

-- Ogg/Vorbis playback with unsupported-channel protection.
+- Ogg/Vorbis playback (2ch only).
 - Safer rejection of unsupported WMA formats.
-- WMA, progressive JPEG, and supported ID3v2.3/v2.4 JPEG cover art.
+- WMA art, progressive JPEG, and supported ID3v2.3/v2.4 JPEG cover art.
 - Automatic startup-warning advance.
 - MP3 end-of-track cutoff fix.
 - One-year map-reminder option.
 - Strict stock-file validation and safer atomic output writing.

-JPEG is the supported artwork format.
+Note: JPEG is the supported artwork format.
 Corrupt/unreadable JPEG artwork is omitted; PNG artwork is not supported by the unit.

 ## Compatibility

 The patcher accepts only the pinned official v4.10 NA, AU, EU, IN, and RU firmware files.
-North American hardware `39920-61M80` has physical-unit test evidence.
-Other regions are verified offline; `39920-61MR1` is unverified.
+Physically tested on North American hardware `39920-61M80`.
+Other regions are verified offline; `39920-61MR1` hardware is unverified.

 ## Use